Adeno-associated virus: Humoral

 Due to previous natural infection, many people have preexisting neutralizing antibodies (NAbs) against AAV's, which can significantly hinder its application in gene therapy.
 Even though AAV's are highly variable among wild-type and synthetic variants, antibody recognition sites may be conserved evolutionarily.

 The virus is known to instigate robust humoral immunity in animal models and in the human population, where up to 80% of individuals are thought to be seropositive for AAV2.
-Antibodies are known to be neutralising, and for gene therapy applications these do impact on vector transduction efficiency via some routes of administration.
+Antibodies are known to be neutralising, and for gene therapy applications these do impact vector transduction efficiency via some routes of administration.
 As well as persistent AAV specific antibody levels, it appears from both prime-boost studies in animals and from clinical trials that the B-cell memory is also strong.
 In seropositive humans, circulating IgG antibodies for AAV2 appear to be primarily composed of the IgG1 and IgG2 subclasses, with little or no IgG3 or IgG4 present.